-3.9 Unless advised otherwise by the BT stakeholder all BT Information is classified as "Confidential".
-Where personal data or sensitive personal data is in scope advice should be sought from 3rd Party's Data Protection and Privacy Team in case additional controls are required.
+Unless advised otherwise by the BT stakeholder all BT Information is classified as "Confidential".
+Where personal data or sensitive personal data is in scope advice should be sought from your Data Protection and Privacy Team in case additional controls are required.